Mur Absorbing Boundary Condition

 Code

-The code simulating the absorbing boundary condition for the 1D wave equation is as follows.
+The code that simulates the absorbing boundary condition for the one-dimensional wave equation is as follows.

 using Plots